alextbradley/alextbradley.github.io/_pages/CV.md

 #### Seminars
 Since 2020, I have organized seminars for the [Ice Dynamics and Paleoclimate Group](https://www.bas.ac.uk/team/science-teams/ice-and-past-climate/) at the British Antarctic Survey

+#### Peer Review
+I have reviewed manuscripts for Nature Climate Change

-*This page was last updated on 11th October 2021*
+*This page was last updated on 7th Feb 2022*